pexels-photo-21706254-21706254.jpg

 Rarely have I had the opportunity to photograph something as pure as bodysurfing.
 It’s the most stripped down form of wave riding—no logos to capture and no money to be made.
 It’s not like these guys are paying mortgages with their bodysurfing careers, and that’s just the way they like it.
 To the outside world bodysurfing might be seen as eccentric behavior, but as a photographer I was grounded by the experience of creating these images.
 It reminded me of what’s important in life and why I love to be in the ocean. – Chris Burkard

-Published in 1931 by California ocean lifeguard, Ron Drummond, The Art of Wave Riding was one of the earliest written attempts to legitimize the sport of bodysurfing.
+Published in 1931 by California ocean lifeguard, Ron Drummond, The Art of Wave Riding was one of the earliest books for bodysurfers ever published.

 This bodysurfing “how-to” manual had an initial print run of about 500 copies and was the first published work on surfing of any kind, making it extremely rare and valuable.